Start at the End

 You have the skill.
 You’ve done this before.
 You know the steps.

-That is the only qualification you need.
-Any academic doubt you may have around unknowns doesn’t apply if you stick to steps demonstrating a skill.
+The skill is the only qualification you need.
+Academic doubt around unknowns doesn’t apply if you stick to demonstrating a skill.

 Know When to Stop and Recap